 Desired Results ESTABLISHED GOALS Transfer Students demonstrate that they can use investigations and gather evidence to support explanations of cell function and reproduction.
-Students will be able to independently use their learning to build from prior learning to explain additional and more complex phenomena related to genetics, the functioning of organisms, and interrelationships between organisms, populations, and the environment.
-They understand the role of proteins as essential to the work of the cell and UNDERSTANDINGS ESSENTIAL QUESTIONS Students can use models to explain photosynthesis, respiration, and the cycling of matter and flow of energy in living organisms.
+They understand the role of proteins as essential to the work of the cell and living systems.
+Students can use models to explain photosynthesis, respiration, and the cycling of matter and flow of energy in living organisms.
 The cellular processes can be used as a model for understanding the hierarchical organization of organisms.
-Students can use mathematical reasoning to demonstrate understanding of fundamental concepts of carrying capacity, factors affecting biodiversity and populations, and the cycling of matter and flow of energy among organisms in an ecosystem.
-Students are able to ask questions, make and defend a claim, and use Students will understand that Systems of specialized cells within organisms carry out essential functions of life.
-Any one system in an organism is made up of numerous parts.
-Feedback mechanisms maintain an organism's internal conditions within certain limits and mediate behaviors.
-In multicellular organisms, the processes of mitosis and differentiation drive an organism's growth and development.
+Students can use mathematical reasoning to demonstrate understanding of fundamental earning to ad more complex phenomena related to relationships between organisms, populations, concepts of carrying capacity, factors affecting biodiversity and populations, and the cycling of matter and flow of energy among organisms in an ecosystem.
+Students are able to ask questions, make and defend a claim, and use processes of mitosis and differentiation drive an organism's growth and development.
 Each chromosome pair contains two variants of each gene.
 Offspring that result from sexual reproduction inherit one set of chromosomes from each parent.
-How do organisms live and grow?
-How and why do organisms interact with their environment, and what are the effects of these interactions?
-How are characteristics of one generation passed to the next?
-How can individuals of the same species and even siblings have different characteristics?
-What evidence shows that different species are related?

-- concepts of probability to explain the genetic variation in a population. - Students demonstrate understanding of why individuals of the same species vary in how they look and function. - Students can explain the mechanisms of genetic inheritance and describe the environmental and genetic causes of gene mutation and the alteration of gene expression. - Students construct explanations for the processes of natural selection and evolution and communicate how multiple lines of evidence support these explanations. - Students can evaluate evidence of the conditions that may result in new species and understand the role of genetic variation in natural selection. - Students can apply concepts of probability to explain trends in populations as those trends relate to advantageous heritable traits in a specific environment.
+concepts of probability to explain the genetic variation in a population.

+- Students demonstrate understanding of why individuals of the same species vary in how they look and function. - Students can explain the mechanisms of genetic inheritance and describe the environmental and genetic causes of gene mutation and the alteration of gene expression. - Students construct explanations for the processes of natural selection and evolution and communicate how multiple lines of evidence support these explanations. - Students can evaluate evidence of the conditions that may result in new species and understand the role of genetic variation in natural selection. - Students can apply concepts of probability to explain trends in populations as those trends relate to advantageous heritable traits in a specific environment.